ClassEuclid/IOS-Mapper-Tool/README.md

 Converts speeds from meters per second to miles per hour (MPH)
 Sorts data for easy review
 Generates an interactive HTML map
-Saves output files for case documentation
+Saves output files for documentation
 Available as:
 - A Python script
 - A compiled Windows executable (.exe)